Mulberry harbours: Elements

-Mulberry "B" ("Port Winston")

 Mulberry "B" (British) was the harbour assembled on Gold Beach at Arromanches for use by the British and Canadian invasion forces.
-The harbour was decommissioned six months after D-Day as Allied forces were able to use the recently captured port of Antwerp to offload troops and supplies.
-Mulberry 'B' was operated by 20 Port Group, Royal Engineers under the command of Lt.
-Col. G C B Shaddick.
+The harbour was decommissioned six months after D-Day, when Allied forces could use the recently captured port of Antwerp to offload troops and supplies.
+Mulberry "B" was operated by 20 Port Group, Royal Engineers, under the command of Lieutenant Colonel G.C.B Shaddick.

 Breakwaters

-Corncobs and Gooseberries (breakwater ships)
+Corncobs and gooseberries

-Corncobs were ships that crossed the English Channel (either under their own steam or towed) and were then scuttled to act as breakwaters and create sheltered water at the five landing beaches.
-Once in position the Corncobs created the sheltered waters known as Gooseberries.
+Corncobs were 61 ships that crossed the English Channel (either under their own steam or towed) and were then scuttled to act as breakwaters and create sheltered water at the five landing beaches.
+Once in position the corncobs created the sheltered waters known as gooseberries.

 The ships used for each beach were: